International email: Interoperability via downgrading

 Domain internationalization works by downgrading.
 UTF-8 parts, known as U-Labels, are transformed into A-Labels via an ad-hoc method called IDNA.
 For example, sörensen.example.com is encoded as xn--srensen-90a.example.com.
 In 2003, when the need was addressed, that seemed easier than checking that all DNS software could comply with UTF-8 strings, although in theory DNS can transport binary data.
 This encoding is needed before issuing DNS queries.

 Since traditional email standards constrain all email header values to ASCII only characters, it is possible that the presence of UTF-8 characters in email headers decreases the stability and reliability of transporting such email.
 This is because some email servers do not support these characters.
 Checking compliance with UTF-8 strings must be done software package by software package (see #Adoption below.)
 There was an experimental method proposed by the IETF, by which email could be somehow downgraded into the legacy all-ASCII format which all standard email servers support.
 This proposal was deemed too cumbersome; the meaning of the left hand side part of an email address is local to the target server, and so there is no way to check whether xn--something is a valid user name, used in some domain.
 It was later obsoleted in 2012.

 Standards framework

 The set of Internet RFC documents RFC 6530, RFC 6531, RFC 6532, and RFC 6533, all of them published in February 2012, define mechanisms and protocol extensions needed to fully support internationalized email addresses.
 These changes include an SMTP extension and extension of email header syntax to accommodate UTF-8 data.
 The document set also includes discussion of key assumptions and issues in deploying fully internationalized email.

+Unicode also has recommended Email Security Profiles for Identifiers.